The following services are available at the Student Counseling Center:

 In any of these situations, your counselor would reveal only the information needed to resolve the immediate crisis or risk of danger.
 If your counselor believes you are in danger of hurting yourself or others, your counselor may contact appropriate medical and/or legal authorities.

-Our staff of licensed/supervised psychologists and other mental health professionals is available by appointment or in times of emergency.
+Our staff of licensed/supervised psychologists and other mental health professionals are available by appointment or in times of emergency.